 Christine Bell is Professor of Constitutional Law at Edinburgh University, and Assistant Principal (Global Justice), and a founder and co-director of the Global Justice Academy, UoE.
 She is a Fellow of the British Academy.
 Previously she was Professor of Public International Law, and a founder and Director of the Transitional Justice Institute at the University of Ulster.
 From 1997-99 she was Director of the Centre for International and Comparative Human Rights Law at Queen’s University of Belfast.
 She has been active in non-governmental organisations, and was chairperson of the Belfast-based Committee on the Administration of Justice from 1995-7, and a founding member of the Northern Ireland Human Rights Commission established under the Belfast Agreement.
 In 1999 she was a member of the European Commission’s Committee of Experts on Fundamental Rights.
 She has authored two books on peace agreements and has taken part in various peace negotiations discussions, giving constitutional law and human rights law advice, and also providing training for diplomats, mediators and lawyers working on a variety of international conflicts.

 Maggie Beirne has spent her working life as a human rights practitioner.
 For some 17 years, she worked with Amnesty International’s International Secretariat.
 She served for several years as a member of the organisation’s senior management team as Head of Campaigns and Membership.
 In that function, she had extensive opportunities to travel and work alongside AI’s campaigning membership in different parts of the globe.
 Maggie also worked for 10 years with the Committee on the Administration of Justice (CAJ), the leading human rights group in Northern Ireland.
 She was involved in countering human rights abuses and in securing strong human rights protections in Belfast Peace Agreement (1998).
-She has done occasional projects alongside this work – for example with a UN Mission in Haiti (1993) and serving on a policing commission of inquiry in Guyana (2003), as well as chairing a disability rights advisory group – and is based in London and undertakes human rights consultancy.
+She has done occasional projects alongside this work – for example with a UN Mission in Haiti (1993) and serving on a policing commission of inquiry in Guyana (2003), as well as chairing or serving in a voluntary capacity on the Board of different local Human Rights initiatives.
+She is based in London.